 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements.
-We have communicated the key audit matters to the supervisory board.
-The key audit matters are not a comprehensive reflection of all matters discussed.
-In comparison with previous year, our key audit matter has become more concentrated on the existence of the loans issued to related parties.
-Which is deemed the area with the highest potential impact on the financial statements.
+We have communicated the key audit matter to the supervisory board.
+The key audit matter is not a comprehensive reflection of all matters discussed.
+In comparison with previous year, the nature of our key audit matter did not change.

-Existence of the loans issued to related parties Note 5 and Note 6 Risk Volkswagen Financial Services N.V is a financing entity entering into financing agreements with Volkswagen AG group companies and its affiliates.
-Volkswagen Financial Services N.V has no significant assets other than loans and interest receivable from Volkswagen AG group companies and its affiliates to meet its financial obligations.
-We consider the existence of the loans receivable a key audit matter due to the size of the loans in relation to the financial statements as a whole and the loan portfolio balance of the Company being the main Key Performance Indicator of the financial statements for the Company's bond holders.
+Existence of the loans issued to related parties Note 5 and note 6 Risk Volkswagen Financial Services N.V. is a financing entity entering into financing agreements with Volkswagen AG group companies and its affiliates.
+Volkswagen Financial Services N.V.'s assets primarily consist of loans and interest receivable from Volkswagen AG group companies and its affiliates.
+We consider the existence of these loans receivable a key audit matter due to the relative size of these loans in relation to the financial statements as a whole and for the bond holders of the Company.
 Our audit approach We have applied mainly substantive audit procedures on the balances of loans issued to related parties.
-These procedures included, amongst others: Obtaining an understanding of the process for entering into loans with related parties Inspecting loan agreements for the loans issued to the related parties Obtaining loan confirmations to verify the existence of the loans issued to related parties Evaluating the appropriateness of accounting policies applied related to recognition of loans issued to related parties.
-In addition to the steps above we assessed the adequacy of the disclosures which are included in note 5 and note 6 to the financial statements.
+These procedures included, amongst others: Obtaining an understanding of the process for entering into loans with related parties Inspecting loan agreements for the loans issued to the related parties Performing loan confirmation procedures to verify the existence of the loans issued to related parties Inspecting that the interest is received in accordance with the loan agreements Evaluating the appropriateness of accounting policies applied related to recognition of loans issued to related parties In addition to the steps above we assessed the adequacy of the disclosures which are included in Note 5 and note 6 to the financial statements in accordance with Part 9 of Book 2 of the Dutch Civil Code.
 Key observations Based on the results of our work, we did not identify evidence of material misstatement in the existence of loans issued to related parties.
 We concur with the related disclosures in the financial statements.